oweise/k8s-hello-kmu/README.md

 These tools are:

 - A bash-like shell.
-If you are a Windows user we recommend you install the [Linux Subsystem for Windows][bashOnWindows].
+If you are a Windows author we recommend you install the [Linux Subsystem for Windows][bashOnWindows].
 Might seem overkill right now, but working with Kubernetes is often tightly coupled to working with Linux, so we think going this way now might quite save you some nerves further down the line.